Promact/EmailService/README.md

 public async Task MyMethod()
 {
-    // The mail which we are using should be verified in Service Provider whichever you are using (SES, SendGrid,SMTP etc.)
+    // The email which we are using should be verified in Service Provider whichever you are using (SES, SendGrid,SMTP etc.)
     //In Case Of Azure Your EmailDomain Should be Verified And Connected To Your  Email Communications Services

-    var mail = new Mail(
+    var email = new Email(
         to: new List<EmailAddress>
         {
             new EmailAddress("xyz@domain.com", "Receiver Name"),